Shababeek/Interactions/Documentation/Interactables/ConstrainedInteractables.md

 ## Binder Integration

-Use **DialToVariableBinder** to connect dial output to the Scriptable System:
+Use **DialToVariableDriver** to connect dial output to the Scriptable System:

 ```csharp
 // Dial outputs: